vaibhav3000/vaibhav3000/README.md

 ## About

-I am an undergraduate student in Mathematics and Computing at the **Indian Institute of Science (IISc), Bangalore** - one of India's premier research institutions.
-My work sits at the intersection of machine learning, computational biology, and scalable systems, with a focus on building models that are both theoretically grounded and production-ready.
+Undergraduate researcher in Mathematics and Computing at **IISc Bangalore**, working at the intersection of machine learning, sequence modeling, and computational biology.
+Focused on building systems that are theoretically rigorous and production-deployable.

-I am currently exploring opportunities in **ML research internships**, **applied AI roles**, and **collaborations with research groups** working on sequence modeling, generative AI, and large-scale data systems.
+Open to **ML research internships**, **applied AI roles**, and **research collaborations** in sequence modeling, generative AI, and scalable ML systems.

 ---